Molybdate: Supercapacitors

 Molybdates (especially FeMoO4, Fe2(MoO4)3, NiMoO4, CoMoO4 and MnMoO4) have been used as anode or cathode materials in aqueous capacitors.
 Due to pseudocapacitive charge storage, specific capacitance up to 1500 F g−1 has been observed.

 Medicine

 Radioactive molybdenum-99 in the form of molybdate is used as the parent isotope in technetium-99m generators for nuclear medicine imaging.

 Other

 Nitrogen fixation requires molybdoenzymes in legumes (e.g., soybeans, acacia, etc.).
 For this reason, fertilizers often contain small amounts of molybdate salts.
 Coverage is typically less than a kilogram per acre.

 Molybdate chrome pigments are speciality but commercially available pigments.
 Molybdate (usually in the form of potassium molybdate) is also used in the analytical colorimetric testing for the concentration of silica in solution, called the molybdenum blue method.
-Additionally, it is used in the colorimetric determination of phosphate quantity in association with the dye malachite green.
+Additionally, it is used in the colorimetric analysis of phosphate concentration in association with the dye malachite green.

-Collectible molybdate
+Molybdovanadate reagents contain both molybdate and vanadate ions.
+They are used in the determination of phosphate ion content in the analysis of wine and other fruit based products.

+Natural gems

-Molybdate crystals as collected by gem enthusiasts with the world's best samples of crystalized Molybdate coming from Madawaska Mine.
+Molybdate crystals as collected by gem enthusiasts with the world's best samples of crystalized molybdate coming from Madawaska Mine in Ontario (Canada).